Unit 5 - Practice Quiz

 C. Calcium and Magnesium

-D. Sulphur and Zinc
+D. Magnesium and Sulphur

 4 Which potassic fertilizer is most suitable for chloride-sensitive crops like tobacco and potato?

-A. Muriate of Potash (MOP)
+B. Muriate of Potash (MOP)

 C. Sulphate of Potash (SOP)